nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Expected outcome:

 ```
-Company has been successfully confirmed/uncomfirmed!
+Company has been successfully confirmed!

 ```